 No ready-made garment factory may be approved as a Group supplier unless it has been disclosed to the Accord on Fire and Building Safety.
-Accordingly, Group subsidiaries Distribution Casino France, Casino Global Sourcing and Monoprix have disclosed the factories in Bangladesh to the Accord, which the Group pledged to uphold in July 2013 to support the ongoing collective and collaborative process and improve fety conditions in local factories: all of the dissafety conditions in local factories: all of the disclosed factories have been audited by the Accord.
-For the Accord to continue its operations in Bangladesh, Casino Group supported the project led in 2019 and 2020 by the Accord Steering Committee and the Bangladesh Garment Manufacturers and
+Accordingly, Group subsidiary Monoprix has disclosed the factories in Bangladesh to the Accord, which the Group pledged to uphold in July 2013 to support the ongoing collective and collaborative process and improve safety conditions in local factories: all of the disclosed factories have been audited by the Accord.
+For the Accord to continue its operations in Bangladesh, Casino Group supported the project led in 2019 and 2020 by the Accord Steering Committee and the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) to replace the Accord on Fire and Building Safety with a new entity, the Ready-made Garment Sustainability Council (RSC).
+Group subsidiary Monoprix, which is mainly concerned with sourcing in Bangladesh, signed up to the International Accord for Health and Safety in the Textile and Garment Industry in October 2021.
+In 2022, the Group took part in the various meetings organised by the Accord and responded to consultations conducted by the Accord to examine the possibility of extending its work to other countries, which led to the launch of the Pakistan Accord on Health and Safety in the Textile and Garment Industry on 14 December 2022.
+All new local factories working for the Group's privatelabel apparel brands were systematically inspected with unannounced ICS audits prior to accreditation.